haskell-effectful/effectful/benchmarks/README.md

    every monadic operation, so making it a function call has a disastrous effect on performance.

-   Why is the result for the deep stack so much worse that for the shallow one though?
+   Why is the result for the deep stack so much worse than for the shallow one though?
 It's because in reality, each call to bind performs *O(n)* function calls, where *n* is the number of monad transformers on the stack.
 That's because the implementation of bind for every monad transformer refers to the